Gennalynb123/flask_portfolio/README.md

 ### Frontside Ideas
 #### Our homepage will be a directory that helps guide our audience to different personality tests.
 #### Tests will ask the audience a series of questions, and will determine traits specific to the audience based on the answers chosen.
-#### Our Webpage will have a top facing navigation bar with links to a homepage, About > dropdown with team members, Celestial Objects > dropdown with different objects, Mini-Labs > dropdown with different pages including a greetings page, Journals
+#### Our Webpage will have a top facing navigation bar with links to a homepage
-white_check_mark
-eyes
-raised_hands